Father's Day 2022: Where to buy gifts online and pick up in store for Father's Day

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-If you didn't order online in time or waited until the final moments to buy a last-minute gift for Father's Day, (which is tomorrow, June 19!) it's not too late to pick up something nice for Dad—we've rounded up all the stores open on the big day for shopping and in-store pickup, including top retailers like Walmart, Best Buy and Nordstrom.
+If you didn't order online in time or waited until the final moments to buy a last-minute gift for Father's Day, (which is today, June 19!) you're in luck because it's not too late to pick up something nice for Dad—and we've rounded up all the stores open on the big day for shopping and in-store pickup, including top retailers like Walmart, Best Buy and Nordstrom.

 There’s a lot more where this came from.
 Sign up for our weekly newsletter to get all our reviews, expert advice, deals and more.